United Kingdom

 It is also worth considering that the size of the cartridge (see above) is often larger than the maximum drilling diameter; however, it is still impossible to exceed the manufacturer's recommendations — in order to avoid overloading the tool.

-Max. drilling diameter in wood
+Max. wood drilling diameter

 The largest diameter of holes that can be drilled in wood with this machine.
 See "Maximum metal drilling diameter "— these parameters are completely similar.